How to Paint Wood Furniture (Without Sanding or Priming)

 Pretty simple huh??

-If your furniture has knobs, or handles or anything similar, it needs to be removed before anything happens.
+If your furniture has knobs, handles, or anything similar, it needs to be removed before anything happens.
 This literally took less than 1 minute with my electric screwdriver.
+Then fill in the holes – here are the different ways of filling holes when replacing furniture hardware.

 How to Paint Furniture Without Sanding or Priming